dwgnr/jupyterhub-docker/README.md

 ## Run

-Build and launch the application with
+Build and launch the application with:

 ```
 docker-compose build